Zemdalk/SSE-SAM/README.md

 ---

-This is the official implementation of "SSE-SAM: Balancing Head and Tail Classes Gradually through Stage-Wise SAM" (Accepted by AAAI 2025).
+This is the official implementation of "SSE-SAM: Balancing Head and Tail Classes Gradually through Stage-Wise SAM"[[arXiv](https://arxiv.org/abs/2412.13715)] (Accepted by AAAI 2025).

 ## Abstract